finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **delete_chart_of_accounts**
 > DeletedEntityResponse delete_chart_of_accounts(scope, code)

-[EXPERIMENTAL] DeleteChartOfAccounts: Delete a Chart of Accounts
+[EARLY ACCESS] DeleteChartOfAccounts: Delete a Chart of Accounts

 Delete the given Chart of Accounts.